tOskr-uk/tOskr-uk/README.md

 - 👋 Hi, I’m @tOskr-uk
-- 👀 I’m interested in HTML, CSS and JS
+- 👀 I’m interested in HTML, CSS, JS and PHP
-- 🌱 I’m currently learning NodeJS
 - 📫 How to reach me ...

 <!---